Tag Archives: Pete Hamill

 Is there a bigger idea here, like a view that human history, change, and progress is nothing more than the progress—the metastasis—of a Malthusian plague species?
 I don’t think so.
 It is all personal and proximate, didactic, and elegiac.
 After all, Hamill believes in and defends something like a Golden Age—the great window of opportunity and the parabolic curve called the postwar United States (again, particularized to New York), which was perfectly coterminous with Hamill’s career.
 And so we are left taking or leaving him on his own terms.

-Hamill’s worldview is too deeply rooted the 20th century, outer borough, son-of-an-immigrant ethos to be original.
-He is an interpreter-as-exemplar of a code rather than its inventor, and yet his insights and observations amount to insight and instances of originality (like the idea that New York is an “alloy” rather than the more traditional “melting pot” or “mixing bowl”).
+Hamill’s worldview is too deeply rooted the 20th century, outer borough, son-of-an-immigrant ethos to be fully original.
+He is an interpreter-as-exemplar of a code rather than its inventor, and yet his experience, instincts, and observations amount to flashes of insight and instances of originality (like the idea that New York is an “alloy” rather than the more traditional “melting pot” or “mixing bowl”).
 And for pure writing, nobody today, can touch his lean style.
-It is understandable that Hamill would embrace this ethos.
+It is understandable that Hamill would embrace this ethos, a working class chivalric code.
 As the grandson of outer borough immigrants myself, I know that this code can be overpowering in its simple virtues of duty and decency.
 What is the code?
 As Hamill puts it:

-But the Outer Borough Code is quickly passing into history, and is probably as dead in the outer boroughs as Henry Miller’s Yorkville accent is in Yorkville.
+But as Hamill reminds us, nothing lasts for ever.
+The Outer Borough Code is quickly passing into history, and is probably as dead in the outer boroughs as Henry Miller’s Yorkville accent is in Yorkville.
 It was killed off by cynicism born of moral complexity and material success.
 One of the changes in Greater New York since “those times” was the white flight of the upwardly mobile from the city during the 1970s and ’80s.
 People born in Brooklyn or Queens during the 1930s, ‘40s, and ‘50s are now senior citizens who likely spent recent decades in places like Westchester, Nassau County, and innumerable other places across the country.
 My family did.
-If you “made it,” you got out of the city.
+If you “made it,” you got out of the five boroughs.
 Many who left now “vote the straight ticket” for the other party, and embrace their own selective kind of nostalgia.
 The people who remained in the boroughs likely work gig jobs or else are the children of more recent arrivals with their own outlooks.
-In Brooklyn the children of suburbanites and rich professionals have come back to play at being consciously urban with no real connection to the area or its history or code.
+In Brooklyn the children of suburbanites and rich professionals have rediscovered the neighborhoods and have come back to play at being consciously (and fashionably) urban with no real connection to the area or its history or code.

 I am not sure that Hamill realized that his staunch ethos may be gone for good.
 For although he refers to the “sustained purgatory” of New York after the 1960s, and loathed the predatory plutocratic wealth embodied by the super tall skyscrapers of the 21st century, he also wrote that “Somehow our luck held.
 We have lived long enough to see the city gather its will and energy and rise again, and its people playing by the old rules.”
 Hmm.